This Policy applies to any and all student experiences in which academic credit is involved (e.g., courses, internships, dissertation, etc.).

 In cases involving violation of the Policy on Academic Integrity, determination of the student’s grade and status in the course are made by the instructor.
 The instructor’s determination can be appealed by the student to the Provost.

-If the student declines to discuss the matter or attend a meeting with the instructor or Senior Vice President, Administration and Academic Affairs, or is unavailable for more than ten (10) business days, the instructor or Senior Vice President, Administration and Academic Affairs shall make a determination as to whether a violation of this Policy has occurred and what the appropriate sanction will be.
+If the student declines to discuss the matter or attend a meeting with the instructor or is unavailable for more than four (4) business days, the instructor shall enter a grade of zero for the assignment.

 A student sanctioned for violation of the Policy on Academic Integrity may appeal the instructor’s decision that a violation of the Policy has occurred, and/or the sanction.
 The appeal must be submitted in writing to the instructor and to the Provost not later than ten (10) business days after the student has been notified of the instructor’s decision.
 An appeal not made within the time limit will not be heard unless an exception is made by the Provost.
 An appeal is made by submitting a written statement of appeal to the instructor and Provost within the time limit.
 The written statement of appeal must state: the name of the person appealing, the basis of the appeal, the instructor making the decision from which the appeal is made, and the remedy which the person appealing is requesting from the dean.
 The Provost is final authority on all academic matters.